mp-083 - mp-083 - Medical Policies

 SUMMARY OF EVIDENCE:

 For individuals who have a transfemoral amputation who receive a prosthesis with a microprocessor-controlled knee, the evidence includes a number of within-subject comparisons of microprocessor-controlled knees vs non-microprocessor-controlled knee joints.
 Relevant outcomes are functional outcomes, health status measures, and quality of life.
 For K3- and K4-level amputees, studies have shown an objective improvement in function on some outcome measures, particularly for hill and ramp descent, and strong patient preference for microprocessor-controlled prosthetic knees.
-Benefits include a more normal gait, an increase in stability, and a decrease in falls.
+Benefits include a more normal gait, increased stability, and a decrease in falls.
 The potential to achieve a higher functional level with a microprocessor-controlled knee includes having the appropriate physical and cognitive ability to use the advanced technology.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have a tibial amputation who receive a prosthesis with a powered ankle-foot, the evidence includes no data.
+For individuals who have a tibial amputation who receive a prosthesis with a powered ankle-foot, the evidence includes limited data.
 Relevant outcomes are functional outcomes, health status measures, and quality of life.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 PRACTICE GUIDELINES AND POSITION STATEMENTS: